Why Evaluate Programs?

-Early childhood programs that serve the needs of the public face continual changes brought on by social, political, and economic forces.
+Early childhood programs that serve the needs of the public face continual changes brought on by social, political, and economic forces as well as a global health crisis.
 To navigate these changes, and to improve services and outcomes for children, state organizations may seek to evaluate their programs.
 Listed below are four common reasons state leaders seek to evaluate state programs:

-- Assessment of merit and worth: to review a program’s merit and value to society so funders, policymakers, and communities know what it does and how it benefits participants.
+- Assessment of merit and worth to review a program’s merit and value to society so that funders, policymakers, and communities know what it does and how it benefits participants

-- Program and organizational improvement: to improve the organization and its services through continuous quality improvement by identifying weaknesses as well as strengths.
+- Program and organizational improvement to enhance the organization and its services through continuous quality improvement by identifying weaknesses as well as strengths

-- Oversight and compliance: to ensure program compliance with mandates and fidelity to the intervention model.
+- Oversight and compliance to ensure a program follows mandates and is faithful to the intervention model

 Mark, M. M., Henry, G. T., & Julnes, G. (2000).
 Evaluation: An integrated framework for understanding, guiding, and improving policies and programs.
 San Francisco: Jossey-Bass.